3qnexx/nexxPLAY-android/readme.md

 ## Changelog

+### v6.0.01
+- fixed an Issue with "static Datamode"
+- fixed some UI Issues on TV
+- added support for new "max-views-per-user" Logic on Bumpers

 ### v6.0.00
 - completely re-written SDK with all Features, also provided by Web and iOS
 - for Migration Issues, please contact 3Q nexx Support